-Broad-bean and Bulgur Pilaf is simple to make and also the best weeknight dinner ready in a flash with loads of flavour.
-It’s hearty, nutritious, and delicious.
-Bulgur is cracked wheat in Arabic.
-The addition of bulgur adds a nutty element to this dish making it incredibly tasty.
-For a gluten-free option, you will love the Broad-Bean Rice Pilaf version of this.
+Broad bean and bulgur pilaf is simple to make and also the best weeknight dinner — nutritious, ready in a flash, and loaded with flavour.
+Bulgur, which is cracked wheat in Arabic, adds a nutty element to this dish, making it incredibly tasty.
+For a gluten-free option, you’ll love the broad bean rice pilaf version of this.

-This dish is best served with yogurt or a super herb salad
+This hearty dish is best served with yogurt or a super herb salad.

-De-string the broad beans and roughly cut them into bite-size pieces. (see Cook’s Note above for tender broad beans).
-Place in a bowl of water.
-Set aside.
+De-string the broad beans and roughly cut them into bite-size pieces.
+Place in a bowl of water and set aside.

 To make the cracked wheat, add 2 tablespoons of olive oil to a non-stick pot, add the diced ½ an onion and sauté until softened.
 Add the cracked wheat, season with salt, and stir well.
 Add the boiling water, lower the heat to a simmer and cover the pot with a lid.
 Simmer on low for approximately 20 minutes or until cracked wheat is cooked through.

-To make the broad-beans. heat olive oil in a non-stick pot over medium heat, add chopped onions, chili, and garlic, and sauté until translucent.
-Add the wet broad-beans (add ½ a cup of the water only if using frozen beans).
+To make the broad beans, heat the olive oil in a non-stick pot over medium heat, add chopped onions, chilli, and garlic, and sauté until translucent.
+Add the wet broad beans (add ½ a cup of the water only if using frozen beans).
 Season with salt and pepper.
-Cover with a lid, reduce heat, and simmer for approximately 25-30 minutes or until broad beans are cooked through.
+Cover with a lid, reduce the heat, and simmer for approximately 25-30 minutes or until the broad beans are cooked through.